Karachi–Peshawar Line: ML-1 upgrade

-Since 2015 plans were drawn to expand and reconstruct the ML-1 main line, funded by Chinese loans, as part of the China–Pakistan Economic Corridor.
-The plan involves doubling the track from Karachi to Peshawar, providing grade separation, as well as communications-based train control.
+In 2015, China and Pakistan signed an agreement to perform a joint feasibility study of modernizing ML-1, funded by Chinese loans, as part of the China–Pakistan Economic Corridor.
+The plan involved doubling the track from Karachi to Peshawar, providing grade separation, as well as communications-based train control.
+The new infrastructure would allow for 134 trains per day, up from the current capacity of 34 trains per day.

-The first phase is expected to cost of billion.
-In June 2016, China and Pakistan unveiled plans for the second phase of the project, with a total cost of billion for both phases of the project.
+The first phase was expected to cost billion.
+In June 2016, China and Pakistan unveiled plans for the second phase of the project, with a total cost of billion at the time for both phases of the project.

-The first phase was expected to be completed by December 2017, with the second phase expected to be completed in 2021.
-The project has been delayed for years, with reports in January 2022 suggesting that there was no funding plan in place and China also reluctant to provide capital.
-As of 2023 the upgrade project has not been initiated.
+The first phase was initially expected to be completed by December 2017, with the second phase expected to be completed in 2021.
+The project has since been delayed repeatedly.

-Upgrading of the railway line will permit train travel at speeds of 160 kilometers per hour, versus the average 60 to 105 km per hour speed currently possible on existing track, and is expected to increase Pakistan Railways' annual revenues by approximately US$480 million.
+Upgrading the railway line is expected to permit train travel at speeds of 160 kilometers per hour, versus the average 60 to 105 km per hour speed currently possible on existing track, and is expected to increase Pakistan Railways' annual revenues by approximately US$480 million.
 The upgrades are also expected to cut transit times from Karachi to Peshawar by half.
 Pakistani railways currently account for 4% of freight traffic in the country, and upon completion of CPEC, Pakistani railways are expected to transport 20% of the country's freight traffic by 2025.

 Upgrade plan

-At the time of CPEC's announcement, the ML-1 dual track consisted between Karachi, and the Lahore suburb of Shahdara and between Golra Sharif and Chaklala, with long stretches of single track.
-Construction works to dualize the track between Lodhran to Shahdara were completed and inaugurated in January 2016.
-As part of the first phase of the CPEC railway project, the remaining stretch of track between Shahdara and Peshawar is to be upgraded to a dual track railway.
+At the time of CPEC's announcement, the ML-1 was dual track between Karachi and the Lahore suburb of Shahdara, and between Golra Sharif and Chaklala, with long stretches of single track elsewhere.
+Construction works to upgrade to dual track between Lodhran to Shahdara were completed in January 2016.
+As part of the first phase of the CPEC railway project, the remaining stretch of track between Shahdara and Peshawar is to be upgraded to dual track.

-The first part of the expedited first phase of the project will focus on upgrading the Multan to Peshawar section, which will then be followed by the Hyderabad to Multan section, and finally by the Hyderabad to Karachi section.
+The first part of the project will focus on upgrading the Multan to Peshawar section, which will then be followed by the Hyderabad to Multan section, and finally by the Hyderabad to Karachi section.

-The 676-kilometer portion between Lalamusa, north of Lahore, and Peshawar will require complete reconstruction with the addition of tunnels, culverts, and bridges, while over 900 kilometers south of Lalamusa towards Karachi will be upgraded to handle cars with a 25-ton axle load capacity.
+The 676-kilometer portion between Lalamusa, north of Lahore, and Peshawar will require complete reconstruction, with the addition of tunnels, culverts, and bridges, while over 900 kilometers south of Lalamusa towards Karachi will be upgraded to handle cars with a 25-ton axle load capacity.
 A spur from Taxila to Havelian will also be constructed, with a dry port to be established near the city of Havelian.
-Further, the entire length of track will have computerized signal systems, with stretches of track in urban areas to also be fenced off to prevent pedestrians and vehicles from crossing tracks in unauthorized areas.
-There will be fence of one side of track, so that humans and animals will not be able to cross the track.
+The entire length of track will be upgraded to computerized signal systems, with stretches of track in urban areas fenced off to prevent pedestrians and vehicles from crossing tracks in unauthorized areas.